 In 2005, Sam and Rachel Holden developed a welsh-made cheddar that would eventually become Hafod.
 With the support of Simon and many other great cheesemakers, including Joe Schneider of Stichelton, and using the Poacher recipe as a starting point, Sam and Rachel started making cheese in August 2007.

 Sam and Rachel have now moved onto pastures new, but we continue their cheesemaking tradition, making approximately 200 kg of Hafod every other day, piping milk directly from the milking parlour into our purpose-built dairy.

-Although the recipe for the cheese is very similar to that of a cheddar, Hafod has distinctive rich, buttery, nutty flavours – indicative of its Swiss origins combined with our raw Ayrshire milk.
-The cheese is made in 10kg rounds and matured for 10 to 18 months, during which time it develops a traditional mould rind.
+Although the recipe for the cheese is very similar to that of a cheddar, Hafod has distinctive rich, buttery, nutty flavours – indicative of its Swiss origins combined our raw Ayrshire milk and the ‘terroir’ of the pasture and soil of our farm.